Alpina B12: B12 5.0 and 5.7 (E31)

 B12 5.0Alpina introduced a grand touring alternative of the B12 5.0 in 1990, based on the E31 8 Series' 850i and the later 850Ci models.
 It was introduced a few months after the introduction of the 850i.

 Notable mechanical changes include higher compression Mahle pistons fitted to the engine, along with larger intake valves, modified cylinder heads, a new exhaust system, and a modified Bosch Motronic ECU.
-These modifications allowed the engine to have a power output of 350 hp-metric at 3,500 rpm and 470 Nm of torque at 4,000 prm.
+These modifications allowed the engine to have a power output of 350 hp-metric at 3,500 rpm and 470 Nm of torque at 4,000 rpm.
 The engine's red-line was increased to 6,400 rpm.
 The B12 5.0 was only available with a 4-speed ZF 4HP24E automatic transmission.
 The transmission was modified electronically for improved gear changes.
 Other mechanical modifications consisted of new springs and Bilstein shock absorbers.

-Exterior wise, the car was fitted with the Alpina 17-inch multi-spoke alloy wheels and a front spoiler with special paint choices along with optional Alpina pinstriping.
-The interior was customised to the customer specifications and contained a wide range of options with Alpina instrument cluster and badging being standard.
+On the exterior, the car was fitted with Alpina 17-inch multi-spoke alloy wheels and a front spoiler with special paint choices along with optional Alpina pinstriping.
+The interior was customised to the customer specifications and contained a wide range of options, with an Alpina instrument cluster and badging being standard.
 The cars had special Vehicle Identification Numbers for easier recognition.

 Performance figures include a claimed 0-97 kph acceleration time of 6.4 seconds, 0-100 kph acceleration time of 6.8 seconds and a top speed of 174 mph.
 Only 97 cars were made before the B12 5.0 was succeeded by the B12 5.7 in 1994.